-Unit conversion is one of those tasks that we perform in our day to day life.
+Unit conversion is one of those tasks that we perform in our day-to-day lives.
 In many situations, you may need to convert millimeters (mm) to inches (in).
 To perform this type of task you can always use Microsoft Excel.
 This article will show you 3 methods of how to convert millimeters (mm) to inches (in) in Excel.

 Arithmetic Formula to Convert Millimeter (mm) to Inches (in)

 To get Inches (in) from Millimeter (mm) the following formula can be used:

 - X is the dimension is Inches (in)

 - Y is the dimension in Millimeters (mm)

 How to Convert Millimeters (mm) to Inches (in) in Excel: 3 Methods

 Suppose, you have a number of wooden blocks.
 You have their lengths in Millimeters(mm) units.
 Now, you want to convert them into Inches (in) units.
 I will show you 3 quick methods to do this.

 1. Using the Excel CONVERT Function to convert Millimeter (mm) to Inches (in)